mzhou02/mzhou02.github.io/_notes/ramsey-theory.md

        style="max-width: 60%; height: auto;">
 </figure>

-If any two of these neighbors are adjacent, they together with $$v$$ form a 3-clique.
+If any two of these neighbors are adjacent, they together with $v$ form a 3-clique.
 If none are adjacent, they themselves form a 3-independent set.

 <figure style="display: flex; justify-content: center; margin: 0;">
   <img src="/assets/img/ramsey_notes/r33_2.png"